Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 Boston College Stats and Trends

-- Boston College has played six games, with three wins against the spread.

-- This year, the Eagles won ATS in their only game as an underdog of 6.5 points or more.
+- The Eagles have been underdogs by 6.5 points or more once this year and covered the spread.

-- Boston College's games this season have hit the over two times in five opportunities (40%).
+- Boston College's games this season have eclipsed the over/under two times in five opportunities (40%).

-- The Eagles score 30.8 points per game, comparable to the 29.2 the Cardinals allow.
+- The Eagles average 30.8 points per game, comparable to the 29.2 the Cardinals give up.

-- Boston College is 1-1 against the spread and 3-0 overall when the team piles up more than 449.3 yards.
+- Boston College is 1-1 against the spread and 3-0 overall when the team totals over 449.3 yards.

-- The Eagles have eight turnovers this season, equal to the number of takeaways for the Cardinals.
+- This year the Eagles have turned the ball over eight times, while the Cardinals have forced 8 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.